From Shapley Values to Generalized Additive Models and back: FROM GENERALIZED ADDITIVE MODELS TO SHAPLEY VALUES

 with coefficients $C_{n,m}=\sum_{k=0}^n\binom{n}{k}\frac{B_k}{1+m-k}$.
 Specifically, the Shapley Value of feature $i$ is given by

-\end{theorem} Theorem \ref{thm:thm_shapley_values_from_gam} specifies the way in which higher-order variable interactions are subsumed into lower-order explanations.
-In case of the original Shapley Values, this is particularly intuitive: Higher-order effects are evenly distributed onto the involved features.\footnote{ For individual value functions, equation \eqref{eq:shapley_values_from_gam_formula} is known in the literature on economic game theory \citep{grabisch1997k}[Theorem 1].
-It was independently re-discovered in \citet{causal_shapley_gam} and \citet{herren2022statistical}.} From the perspective of the Shapley-GAM, equation \eqref{eq:shapley_values_from_gam_formula} describes quite precisely what information that is contained in Shapley Values.
-In particular, we see that different functions can give rise to the same Shapley Values, and also $n$-Shapley Values as long as $n<d$ \citep{grabisch2016bases}.
-We also see that it is impossible to tell from individual Shapley Values if the model consists of main effects or complex variable interactions.
+where all terms additionally depend on the point $x$. \end{theorem} Theorem \ref{thm:thm_shapley_values_from_gam} specifies how higher-order variable interactions that are present in $f$ are subsumed into lower-order explanations.
+In the case of the original Shapley Values, this is particularly intuitive: Higher-order effects are evenly distributed among the involved features.\footnote{For individual value functions, equation \eqref{eq:shapley_values_from_gam_formula} is known in the literature on economic game theory \citep{grabisch1997k}[Theorem 1].
+Variants of it were independently re-discovered in \citet{keevers2020power}, \citet{herren2022statistical} and \citet{causal_shapley_gam}.} Theorem \ref{thm:thm_shapley_values_from_gam} also specifies what information about the function $f$ is and is not contained in Shapley Values.
+We see that different functions $f$ can give rise to the same $n$-Shapley Values as long as $n<d$ \citep{grabisch2016bases}.
+We also see that it is impossible to tell from individual Shapley Values whether the model consists of main effects or complex variable interactions.
+Furthermore, a feature can have zero attribution although it appears in multiple interaction effects with different signs.

-Different functions require different degrees of variable interaction in order to be represented as a GAM.
-This is illustrated in Figure \ref{fig:shapley_gam_explanations}, which depicts the Shapley-GAM of interventional SHAP for four different functions.
-By definition, a Glassbox-GAM does not require any variable interaction.
-The other extreme is the $n$-dimensional checkerboard function, which only consists of interaction terms order $n$.
-Learned functions such as random forest, gradient boosted trees and the k-Nearest Neighbor (kNN) classifier lie in between, exhibiting a significant amount of variation between different methods and problems.
-This last part is also illustrated in additional Figures in Appendix \ref{apx:figures}.
+For a bit more intuition about the Shapley-GAM, Figure \ref{fig:shapley_gam_explanations} illustrates the Shapley-GAM of interventional SHAP for different functions.
+A main point is that different predictors require a different degree of variable interaction in order to be represented as a GAM.
+By definition, a Glassbox-GAM (leftmost part of Figure \ref{fig:shapley_gam_explanations}) does not require any variable interaction.
+The other extreme is the $k$-dimensional checkerboard function \eqref{eq:checkerboard_fn} (rightmost part of Figure \ref{fig:shapley_gam_explanations}), which only consists of interaction terms of order $k$.
+Many learned functions such gradient boosted trees (Figure \ref{fig:shapley_gam_explanations}, middle left) and the k-Nearest Neighbor (kNN) classifier (Figure \ref{fig:shapley_gam_explanations}, middle right) lie in between.
+Overall, there is a significant amount of variation between different methods and problems.
+This is also illustrated in many additional figures in Appendix \ref{apx:figures}.
+For a quantitative analysis, see Section \ref{sec:trade-off}.